How to Stop Absorbing Other People’s Energy (And Protect Your Own)

 When you are empathizing with someone you remain yourself while extending awareness toward their experience.
 You understand what they are feeling.
 You may even feel a resonance with it.
 But there is a quality of separation — you are over here, they are over there, and you are building a connection across that space.

 When absorption happens that separation dissolves.
 You are no longer perceiving their emotional state from a distance.
 You are inside it.
 Their anxiety becomes your anxiety.
-Someones heaviness becomes your heaviness.
-Their unresolved tension becomes something your nervous system is now managing on their behalf.
+Someone’s heaviness becomes your heaviness.
+Their unresolved tension becomes something you are now carrying on their behalf.

 The practical signal that absorption has occurred rather than empathy is what happens after the interaction ends.
 With empathy the resonance fades naturally when the contact ends.
-With absorption the emotional state lingers — sometimes for hours or days — because it has genuinely taken up residence in your system.
+With absorption the emotional state lingers — sometimes for hours or days — because it has genuinely taken up residence in you.

 Common Signs You Are Absorbing Other People’s Energy